Chocolate Cupcakes

 - Increase the speed to medium and beat for 2 minutes.
 Then, reduce the speed to low and gradually pour in the hot water (be careful to pour very slowly so it doesn’t splash).
 The batter will be soupy.
 Stop the mixer and scrape down the sides and bottom of the bowl; mix again until evenly combined.

-- Cool the cupcakes in the pans for about 10 minutes, then transfer them to a wire rack to cool completely.
+- Cool the cupcakes in the tin for about 10 minutes, then transfer them to a wire rack to cool completely.
+Frost the cooled cupcakes as desired.

 Nutrition Information